tpaschalis/tpaschalis.github.io/_posts/2024-09-26-golang-multierr.md

 So far so good!
 We can use both types of wrapping, both direct, single error wrapping as well as joining to form a tree.
-Now that we've seen that, let's explore how to inspect the original contents of the tree.
+Now that we've seen that, let's explore how to inspect the original contents of that tree on another part of the codebase.

 But there's a _slight_ complication here.
 Let's try to call errors.Unwrap() directly on any of the two joined errors created above.